lela-deslauriers/phase-1-final-project/README.md

 Please use the Contact form in the portfolio app if you need support.

 ## Roadmap
-- [ ] Replace the placeholder projects with actual projects from my work experience.
+- [ ] Add the why, audience, problem, solution, and impact to the placeholder projects from my work experience.
 - [ ] Enhance CSS styling.

 ## Acknowledgment